anuraghruday/intelligent_traffic_signal_control/README.md

 ## Traffic Signal Control with Reinforcement Learning
 # Overview

-This project utilizes reinforcement learning techniques to optimize traffic signal control in a simulated environment.
-It employs the SUMO (Simulation of Urban MObility) traffic simulation framework along with the Stable Baselines3 library for RL implementation.
+The "Intelligent Traffic Signal Control" project implements deep reinforcement learning to optimize traffic signal timing in urban environments using the SUMO (Simulation of Urban MObility) framework.
+It employs algorithms from the Stable-Baselines3 library to train agents capable of reducing vehicle waiting times and improving traffic flow.
+The project integrates traffic simulation data with state-of-the-art RL techniques, such as Proximal Policy Optimization (PPO) and Deep Q-Networks (DQN), to dynamically adjust signal phases based on real-time traffic conditions.
-Requirements

     Python 3.x
     SUMO (Simulation of Urban MObility) traffic simulation framework